GSA/idmanagement.gov/doccenter/index.md

             Experiments <span class="dc-filter-remove" aria-hidden="true" hidden>×</span>
           </button>
         </div>
-        <p class="dc-filter-help">Select one or more filters.
-Select an active filter again to remove it.</p>
+        <p class="dc-filter-help">Select one or more filters to filter results, select it again to remove an active filter.</p>
       </section>
     </div>